xrousseau/java-migration/README.md

 The script migrate to the closest LTS version of Java.
 For example, Java currently LTS versions are `8, 11, 17 and 21`.
 For example, an Oracle Java 9 will be migrated to an OpenJDK 11.
 The script will install to same package type i.e. JDK vs JRE.

+# Test Env Script
+initTestEnv.ps1 is used to reinitialize a test environement.
+This scripts depends on Oracle Java packages.